mauroservienti/milestone.github.io/_posts/bad-at-to-do-lists-now-what.md

 - The calendar on the computer and phone
 - Phone calls and messages, including text messages, Signal, and WhatsApp.
 All groups, without exceptions, get muted on day one.
 Nothing else.
-And when it comes to phone calls and messages, my iPhone turns on "Do Not Disturb" automatically from 6 PM to  8 AM, in which case only 6 or 7 numbers can call in.
+And when it comes to phone calls and messages, my iPhone turns on "Do Not Disturb" automatically from 6 PM to  8 AM, in which case only 6 or 7 numbers can dial in.
 That is it.

 Running on zero-notifications is a relief; with no pressure coming from badges or any other sort of distracting and pressure-designed crap, my day is already doing great.